cloud-ark/kubeplus/postgres-crd-v2/README.rst

 Postgres Operator
 ==================

-This is a Kubernetes Custom Resource for Postgres.
+This is a Kubernetes Operator for Postgres.

-The goal of this Custom Resource Definition (CRD) is to support various life-cycle actions for a Postgres instance, such as:
+The goal of this Operator is to support various life-cycle actions for a Postgres instance, such as:

 - Create user and password when Postgres instance is created